 Need something to go along with that delicious cup of hot coffee?
 Look no further than your very own painted coaster.
-Coaster painting can be done via ceramic or with an acrylic base and the following entails more about the respective bases:
+This article dives into the world of coaster painting and the knowledge and fundamentals needed for this skillset.
+In general, coaster painting can be done via ceramic or with an acrylic base and the following entails more about the respective bases:

 Acrylic: Applying acrylic paint on acrylic coasters.